-Abciximab has been studied in three phase 3 clinical trials: EPIC, EPILOG, and CAPTURE.
+Researchers have studied abciximab in three-phase III clinical trials: EPIC, EPILOG, and CAPTURE.

 Abciximab is currently a prescription-only medication only indicated for intravenous (IV) use.
-Further studies and randomized controlled trials (RCTs) need to be conducted to provide more interventions for this drug.
-Studies have shown abciximab to be effective in the prevention of ischemic cardiac complications in patients undergoing percutaneous coronary intervention and prevention of ischemic cardiac complications in patients with unstable angina (UA)/non-ST-elevation myocardial infarction (NSTMI) unresponsive to conventional therapy when PCI is scheduled within 24 hours.
+Further studies and randomized controlled trials (RCTs) are necessary to provide more interventions for this drug.
+Studies have shown abciximab to be effective in the prevention of ischemic cardiac complications in patients undergoing percutaneous coronary intervention and prevention of ischemic cardiac complications in patients with unstable angina (UA)/non-ST-elevation myocardial infarction (NSTMI) unresponsive to conventional therapy when scheduling PCI within 24 hours.
 Abciximab has only had research performed in conjunction with aspirin and heparin.

 The drug is typically available as an IV solution of 2 mg/1 ml.